-Subsequent lectures have been given by Egyptian-American sociologist and civil rights activist Saad Eddin Ibrahim in 2004, Harvard Law Professor Martha Minow in 2006, by Open Society Institute President Aryeh Neier in 2008, Susan Herman, President of the American Civil Liberties Union, in 2012, Canadian constitutional lawyer Mary Eberts (2013); Canadian diplomat and founder of AIDS-Free World Stephen Lewis (2014); US State Department Advisor Harold Koh in 2016, and Supreme Court Justice Rosalie Silberman Abella (2017); and the Leona Theron, Justice of Constitutional Court of South Africa (2019).
+Further lectures have been given by Egyptian-American sociologist and civil rights activist Saad Eddin Ibrahim (2004); Harvard Law Professor Martha Minow (2006); Open Society Institute President Aryeh Neier (2008); American Civil Liberties Union President Susan Herman (2012); Canadian constitutional lawyer Mary Eberts (2013); Canadian diplomat and founder of AIDS-Free World Stephen Lewis (2014); US State Department Advisor Harold Koh (2016); and Supreme Court Justice Rosalie Silberman Abella (2017); and the Leona Theron, Justice of Constitutional Court of South Africa (2019).